 Presently, pursuant to 10 CFR § 50.82(a)(2), the 10 CFR part 50 renewed facility operating license for Palisades no longer authorizes operation of the reactor or emplacement or retention of fuel in the reactor vessel.
-The facility is still authorized to possess, and store irradiated (i.e., spent) nuclear fuel.1 Palisades' spent fuel is currently stored in the spent fuel pool there, and in dry cask storage at the independent spent fuel storage installation (ISFSI).
+Holtec is still authorized by the NRC to possess and store irradiated (i.e., spent) nuclear fuel at the site.
+Palisades' spent fuel is currently stored in a spent fuel pool there, and in dry cask storage at the independent spent fuel storage installation (ISFSI).